IFE-Fiware/consumer/documents/deployment-guide/README.md

 ### Onboarding

-In the current version, after the deployment process is complete, a manual onboarding process of the participant is required.
+After the deployment process is complete, a manual onboarding process of the participant is required.

 The steps are described in the document: https://code.europa.eu/simpl/simpl-open/development/iaa/documentation/-/blob/main/versioned_docs/2.4.x/user-manual/ONBOARD.md